Bryan B. Battaglia

 Bryan B. Battaglia (born April 6, 1961) is a retired United States Marine who served as Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff, sworn into office on 30 September 2011.
 He held this position until December 11, 2015.

 Early life

 Battaglia was born in Metairie, Louisiana, on April 6, 1961.
-He attended St. Catherine of Sienna School, Archbishop Rummel and East Jefferson High Schools.
+He attended St. Catherine of Sienna School, Archbishop Rummel and East Jefferson High School.
 Following school, he joined the Marine Corps in September 17, 1979.
 Completing boot camp and Infantry Training School Battaglia served his first tour as a Security Guard at Marine Barracks London, Det II Royal Air Force Base, St. Mawgan, England.